MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/overview.md

 Name | Description
 --- | ---
+[DevToolsPlugin](./devtoolsplugin.md)|Exposes Dev Proxy messages, and information about intercepted requests and responses in Chrome DevTools.
 [CachingGuidancePlugin](./cachingguidanceplugin.md)|Shows a warning when Dev Proxy intercepted the same request within the specified period of time.
+[CrudApiPlugin](./crudapiplugin.md)|Simulates a CRUD API with a in-memory data store.
 [ExecutionSummaryPlugin](./executionsummaryplugin.md)|Generates a summary report of the requests that pass through the proxy.
 [GenericRandomErrorPlugin](./genericrandomerrorplugin.md)|Fails requests with a random selected error from file containing mocked errors.
 [LatencyPlugin](./latencyplugin.md)|Delays responses by a random number of milliseconds from the configured range.